msjimc/AgileStructure/guide/README.md

 ### Important note

 Since ONT data is very noisy the exact point of the break point may appear to vary by a number of base pairs between different reads, while artefactual indels may also be present in the reads.
 Consequently ```AgileStructure``` scans the beginning and ends of the indels, sorts them by position and then reports the median values in the reported variant.
-Using the median value rather than the average reduces the chance an artifactual indel unduly influences the annotation, but it is important that the individual indels are checked to make sure a 2nd indel is not somehow disrupting the annotation.
+Using the median value rather than the average reduces the chance an artifactual indel unduly influencing the annotation, but it is important to ensure that the individual indels are checked to make sure a 2nd, possibly artifactual, indel is not somehow disrupting the annotation.

 ### Identifying insertions using the primary alignments CIGAR string

-To annotate an insert, select the reads the containing variant of interest and select ```Variant determination``` > ```Use primary alignment's CIGAR string``` > ```Insertion``` (Figure 17a).
+To annotate an insert, select the reads the containing variant of interest and select the ```Variant determination``` > ```Use primary alignment's CIGAR string``` > ```Insertion``` menu option (Figure 17a).
 This will display a message box, listing any insertions over 10 bps followed by the read's name and the annotation of the variant.
 The analysis may require reads with multiple insertions to be deselected.

 ![Figure 17a](images/figureCa.jpg)